BlaqueDevs/se-assignment-day-4-software-project-management-Mikedoskitomen1991/README.md

 Agile and Waterfall are two widely used software development methodologies, each with distinct approaches, advantages, and drawbacks.

-Feature	Agile Methodology	Waterfall Methodology Approach	Iterative & incremental	Linear & sequential Project Structure	Flexible, adapts to changes	Rigid, follows a fixed sequence Phases	Multiple short cycles (sprints)	Defined phases (Requirements → Design → Development → Testing → Deployment) Customer Involvement	High, with continuous feedback	Low, mainly at the beginning and end Flexibility	Highly adaptable to changes	Difficult to accommodate changes once development starts Delivery	Frequent releases in small increments	Delivered as a whole at the end Testing	Continuous (during each sprint)	Performed after the development phase
+**Feature	Agile Methodology // Waterfall Methodology**
+Approach:	Iterative & incremental // Linear & sequential.

+Project Structure: Flexible, adapts to changes // Rigid, follows a fixed sequence.

+Phases:	Multiple short cycles (sprints) // Defined phases (Requirements → Design → Development → Testing → Deployment).

+Customer Involvement:	High, with continuous feedback //	Low, mainly at the beginning and end Flexibility	Highly adaptable to changes	Difficult to accommodate changes once development starts Delivery	Frequent releases in small increments	Delivered as a whole at the end Testing	Continuous (during each sprint)	Performed after the development phase